jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 You need trigonometry to do calculus.
 You need algebra and geometry to do trigonometry.

-It’s not enough to just pass these classes with a C. It’s not even good enough to pass these classes with any grade, even if It’s A+.&nbsp;
+It’s not enough to just pass these classes with a C. It’s not even good enough to pass these classes with any grade, even if It’s A+.

 You need to understand the subject.
 Otherwise, you’ll be in trouble when you take the next level.